MAYRUAN/big-data-architecture-project/dsc650-big-data-portfolio-starter-main/spark/README.md

 ![Spark Submit Output](screenshots/spark-submit-output.png)

+**Cluster Submission:** The application (sparkml.py) submitted cleanly to YARN (--master yarn), connecting to the ResourceManager (master:8032) and launching Application Master containers across 2 NodeManagers.
+**Metric Computation:** All DAG stages completed successfully, writing the calculated model performance metrics ($RMSE \approx 3.8134$, $R^2 \approx 0.9394$) directly to the log console.

 ## HBase Output

 List the model-performance metrics written by Spark into HBase and explain how the application connects the machine learning stage to the final persistence layer.

+**Model-Performance Metrics Written to HBase**
+**R-Squared ($R^2$):** 0.9393862497926574 (stored in column cf:r2)
+**Root Mean Squared Error (RMSE):** 3.8133770876014292 (stored in column cf:rmse)

+**Connecting MLlib to the HBase Persistence Layer**
+1. **Evaluation Output Extraction:** Once the LinearRegression model computes predictions on the test dataset, the RegressionEvaluator calculates the scalar evaluation metrics ($R^2$ and $RMSE$) within the PySpark driver script.
+2. **DataFrame Structuring:** The metric values are formatted as key-value records (row_key: metrics1, cf:r2, cf:rmse) and converted into a distributed PySpark DataFrame or RDD.
+3. **Partition-Level Database Mutation:** The application calls a distributed foreachPartition action.
+Each Spark executor opens a client connection to HBase, instantiates batch Put operations containing the evaluated metric values, and writes them directly to the target branch_growth_metrics table over the network.

 **PySpark source files:** [`processing.py`](processing.py) and/or [`analysis.py`](analysis.py)